Current Itinerary for

 Feb 23rd (Tuesday)

 It’s time to head to Queenstown which is advertised as the adventure capital of the world.
 It’s about a 3 hour drive from Mount Cook.
+A good stop on the way is for souvenirs at Omarama.
+You can also walk at Lindis Pass and see the tussock hills.

 Queenstown sits on the shores of Lake Wakatipu and styles itself the Adventure Capital of the World so if you want to Bungy Jump, Zip Line or throw yourself off of something else – this is the place.
+There is also a trip up the Skyline Gondola or the Kiwi Birdlife Park.

 Some recommended activities include a speedboat trip down the Dart River, visit an old gold-mining town called Arrowtown and pan for gold along with numerous wineries which would include the tasting menu at Wild Earth.
 The Gibbston Valley is especially known for Pinot Noir wines.